Gkbinqi/CS106L/notes/lec10_Functions and Lambdas.md

   * `std::max_element(ForwardIt first, ForwardIt last, Compare comp);`
     * Finds the maximum element in [first, last] according to comparison comp
   * ...
 *  Things you can do with the STL are really countless, and **all in their most general form!**
+* At most cases we should use STL
   * page 69
 * ![image-20250305095024444](C:\Users\47949\Desktop\CS106L\notes\pic\lec10_STL usage.png)